-Yale Camerata.
-Marguerite L. Brooks, conductor.
+Yale Camerata Marguerite L. Brooks, conductor.
 Founded in 1985, the Yale Camerata is a vocal ensemble whose more than sixty singers are Yale graduate and undergraduate students, faculty, staff, and experienced singers from the New Haven community.
 The Camerata performs a widely varied spectrum of choral literature, with a special commitment to choral music of our time.
 The Camerata has collaborated with the Yale Glee Club, Yale Philharmonia, Yale Symphony, Yale Band, Yale Chamber Players, Yale Collegium Musicum, the New Haven Chorale, and the symphony orchestras of Hartford, New Haven, and Norwalk.
 The ensemble has also performed for Yale Music Spectrum and New Music New Haven.
 The chamber choir of the Yale Camerata has performed at the Yale Center for British Art and at Lincoln Center's Alice Tully Hall.
 In 1999 the chamber choir traveled to Germany to perform the Berlioz Requiem with choirs from Germany, Japan, the Netherlands, Israel, Great Britain, and the Ukraine, and in 2001 the group spent a week in residence at Saint Paul's Cathedral in London.
 The Camerata has been heard on Connecticut Public Radio and national broadcasts of National Public Radio's program "Performance Today."
-Guest conductors have included Robert Shaw, Jaap Schröder, George Guest, Sir David Willcocks, and Krzysztof Penderecki.
+Guest conductors have included Robert Shaw, Jaap Schröder, George Guest, Sir David Willcocks, Sir Neville Marriner, Helmuth Rilling, Krzysztof Penderecki, and Nicholas McGegan.
 With the Institute of Sacred Music, the Camerata has commissioned and premiered works of Martin Bresnick, Daniel Kellogg, Stephen Paulus, Daniel Pinkham, and Ellen Taaffe Zwilich, among others.
 The chorus has sung first performances of works by many composers including Francine Trester, Julia Wolfe, and Kathryn Alexander.

-Yale Schola Cantorum.
-Simon Carrington, conductor.
-Founded in 2003 by its conductor, Yale Schola Cantorum is a twenty-four-voice chamber choir specializing in music before 1750 and from the last hundred years, supported by the Yale Institute of Sacred Music with the School of Music and open by audition to all Yale students.
-In addition to performing regularly in New Haven, New York, and Boston, Schola Cantorum records and tours nationally and internationally.
-Its live recording on CD with Robert Mealy and
+Yale Schola Cantorum The Yale Schola Cantorum, founded in 2003 by Simon Carrington, is a twenty-four-voice chamber choir, open to graduate and undergraduate students, specializing in music from before 1750 and from the last hundred years, supported by the Yale Institute of Sacred Music with the School of Music.
+Masaaki Suzuki is the group's conductor.
+In addition to performing regularly in New Haven, New York, and Boston, the Schola Cantorum records and tours nationally and internationally.
+The group's live recording on CD with Robert Mealy and Yale Collegium Musicum of Heinrich Biber's 1693 Vesperae longiores ac breviores has received international acclaim from the early music press.
+In 2008 its live recording of the 1725 version of Bach's St. John Passion was released on the Gothic label.
+The choir has performed at national choral conventions in San Antonio and Miami, and under guest conductors Helmuth Rilling, Stephen Layton, Sir David Willcocks, Krzysztof Penderecki, Sir Neville Marriner, Paul Hillier, and Nicholas McGegan.

-Yale Collegium Musicum of Heinrich Biber's 1693 Vesperae longiores ac breviores has received international acclaim from the early music press, as has its CD of Bertali's Missa Resurrectionis, published on the reZound label.
-Last season the choir was selected to perform at national choral conventions in San Antonio and Miami, and presented a series of programs of the music of Bach under guest conductor Helmuth Rilling and music of the French Baroque with the Ensemble européen William Byrd, Paris.
-The choir has made tours to England and to southwest France.
-The choir's repertoire includes works by Josquin des Pres, Orlando di Lasso, Adrian Willaert, Tallis, Schütz, Monteverdi, Bach, Charpentier, Stravinsky, Dallapiccola, Feldman, Rautavaara, MacMillan, O'Regan, and Yale faculty members Ezra Laderman, Aaron Jay Kernis, and Joan Panetti.
+The choir has toured in Hungary, southwest France, and China and South Korea.
+Repertoire to date includes works by Josquin, Manchicourt, Lassus, Willaert, Tallis, Byrd, Guerrero, Gibbons, Schütz, Charpentier, Purcell, Handel, Zelenka, Brahms, Bruckner, Poulenc, Stravinsky, Dallapiccola, Britten, Tippett, Feldman, Rautavaara, Gubaidulina, Berio, Stucky, MacMillan, O'Regan, Yale faculty members Ezra Laderman, Aaron Jay Kernis, Ingram Marshall, and Joan Panetti, and Yale composition students Robin McClellan and Zachary Wadsworth.

-Battell Chapel Choir, conducted by graduate choral conducting students, is open to all Yale students.
+Battell Chapel Choir Conducted by graduate choral conducting students, Battell Chapel Choir is open to all Yale students.
 The choir sings for Sunday services in the University Chapel during term time and offers two or three additional concerts.
 Members are chosen by audition and paid for singing in the choir.